 The Department of Revenue requires the Assessor's to inspect all properties every 10 years.
 Each year a section of the town is inspected in order to complete the whole process in 10 years.

-Letters were mailed on July 17 for properties that had not responded to previous letters with street names Franklin, Friends, Gosselin, Groton, Hadley, Harbor, Haskell and Heald.
+Letters are being mailed on October 23, 2017 for properties that had not responded to previous letters with street names Main, Maple, Mason, Maura, Merrimac, Mill, Mt.
+Lebanon, and Nashua.
 We are asking that if you receive a letter, that you call to schedule an appointment.
-The next group of letter will be sent out in August.
+The next group of letters will be sent out in November depending on weather conditions.

 If you have any questions concerning this process or feel that our inspection information is incorrect, please contact the Assessor's Office at 978-433-0322